laurencelundblade/QCBOR/README.md

 **Comprehensive test suite** – Easy to verify on a new platform or OS with the test suite.
-The test suite dependencies are also minimal, only additionally requiring <math.h> for floating point tests.
+The test suite dependencies are also minimal, only additionally requiring <math.h> for floating-point tests.

 ## Code Status